symfony/symfony-docs/quick_tour/the_architecture.rst

 At first, the file doesn't contain much.
 But as your app grows, you'll add more configuration as you need it.
 But, actually, it gets much more interesting!
-Suppose your app needs database ORM.
+Suppose your app needs a database ORM.
 Let's install the Doctrine ORM:

 .. code-block:: terminal